Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Discussion and Conclusion

-We evaluate existing \BERT architectures for the task of humor detection.
-Then, we leverage the inherent paired structure of the data to perform completely novel analyses yielding several insights: \BERT finetuned models tend to perform better for cases where humans did not find small modifications to remove humor.
-We also observed varying performances across humor types.
-Models are particularly strong at identifying humor when the funny and serious sentences differ along the \emph{obscene/non-obscene} dimension but struggle for the \emph{good/bad intentions} and \emph{violence/non-violence dimensions}.
-Analysis of the attention patterns revealed that the finetuning mostly modifies the last layers.
-Also, models attend to funny and serious sentences differently.
-This difference grows with layer depth significantly more than for the non-finetuned \BERT.
-This indicates that the critical computation takes place in the last transformer layers, confirming that the model picks up on semantic, rather than lexical or syntactic features.
-Also, we found that finetuned models redirect part of the attention dedicated to special tokens (``[CLS]'' and ``[SEP]'') in \BERT toward the actual words in the sentence and particularly towards the last word.
-This is consistent with the micro-punchline structure of most satirical headlines \cite{west2019reverse}.
+We started by evaluating transformer-based architectures on the task of humor detection and then leveraged the unique paired structure of the data to obtain novel insights into how transformers deal with the task, finding that finetuned \BERT models tend to perform better in cases with larger lexical differences between the funny and serious sentences in the pair.
+We also observed varying accuracy across humor types, with models being particularly strong at identifying humor when the funny and serious sentences are opposed along the \emph{non-obscene\slash obscene} dimension, but struggling more with the \emph{good\slash bad intentions} and \emph{non-violence\slash violence} dimensions.
+An analysis of attention patterns revealed that finetuning mostly modifies the last transformer layers and that models attend to funny and serious sentences differently.
+This difference grows with layer depth significantly more than for non-finetuned \BERT.
+This indicates that the critical computation takes place in the last transformer layers and that the model picks up on semantic, rather than lexical or syntactic, features.
+We also found that finetuned models redirect part of the attention dedicated to special tokens (``[CLS]'' and ``[SEP]'') by non\hyp finetuned \BERT toward actual words, and particularly towards the last word, in line with the micro\hyp punchline structure of typical satirical headlines \cite{west2019reverse}.

+Our most striking finding pertains to the emergence of a ``laughing head'' that specializes on attending strongly to the funny parts of funny sentences.
+This head alone predicts which words ``contain the humor'' with an accuracy nearly three times as high as the best baseline.